wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 * Fixed escaped characters.
 * Added more translation files
 * Forms now submit via ajax.
 * Upgraded jquery-validate.js to 1.11.
-Removed jquery metadata plugin, form validation is now built with data attributes instead of json.
+Removed jquery metadata plugin, form validation is now built with data attributes instead of json in classes.
 = 4.1.2 =
 * Added some FAQs
 * Added alternative shortcode [cscf-contact-form] for use when conflicts could occur.